Spring 2020 Advertising Review: MCG Favorites

 Facebook took the meaning of “we’re all in this together” to a whole new level by creating this advertisement with these individuals in mind.
 It tells a story of hope, ensuring new mothers across the globe that they’re not alone.
 Overall, the ad was a sentimental reminder that even in the age of social distancing, Facebook can help us stay connected.

 There you have it–MCG’s favorite advertisements for Spring 2020.
 Have a favorite that we missed or want to share your thoughts with us?
-Tag us on social media or comment below!
+Tag us on social media!